USS Coral Sea (CV-43): Vietnam and operations in the 1960s to early 1970s

-Installation of the Pilot Landing Aid Television (PLAT) system was completed on Coral Sea on 14 December 1961.
-She was the first carrier to have this system installed for operations use.
+Installation of the pilot landing-aid television (PLAT) system was completed on Coral Sea on 14 December 1961.
+She was the first carrier to have PLAT installed for operational use.
 Designed to provide a videotape of every landing, the system proved useful for instructional purposes and in the analysis of landing accidents, thereby making it an invaluable tool in the promotion of safety.
 By 1963, all attack carriers had been equipped with PLAT and plans were underway for installation in the CVSs and at shore stations.